 The Tulsa Albert Schweitzer Fellowship is one of thirteen Schweitzer program sites across the United States dedicated to developing a pipeline of healthcare leaders who enter the workforce with the skills, networks and confidence to address unmet health needs for underserved populations.
 Tulsa Fellows are graduate and professional degree students who are competitively chosen from Tulsa-area universities.
 Fellows come from a variety of academic disciplines, including medicine, social work, nursing, allied health, public health, fine art, law, athletic training and disability studies.

 The Schweitzer Fellowship

 The mission of the Schweitzer Fellowship is to prepare the next generation of professionals to serve and empower vulnerable people to live healthier lives and create healthier communities.
 To accomplish this, the Fellows:

 - Apply their skills and knowledge in real-world situations;

 - Become culturally sensitive, compassionate and effective leaders;

 - Understand the impact of social determinants of health;

 - Build capacity and commitment to improve the health status of individuals and communities;

 - Work collaboratively and across disciplines in pursuit of a shared goal; and

 Upon completion of the Fellowship, Fellows become Fellows for Life.
 As a Fellow for Life, each alumni of the program joins a network of colleagues around the country and world who are dedicated to- and skilled in- leading efforts to address the health needs of underserved communities.

 Reach and Accomplishments

-Since the Tulsa Fellowship launched, 74 Fellows have invested over 13,000 hours into the community.
-Partnering with 45 community-based organizations, these Fellows have addressed a wide variety of unmet health needs and opportunities through their year-long collaborations.
+Since the Tulsa Fellowship launched, 86 Fellows have invested over 15,000 hours in the community, partnering with 53 organizations, these Fellows have addressed a wide variety of unmet health needs and opportunities through their year-long collaborations.
 Efforts have addressed a range of topics including:

 - Mental and behavioral health